 The research team will also study patients who have been successful with using these medications to treat their OUD and now want to taper off these medications.
 The researchers will seek to determine who can do this successfully and find optimal methods for doing it.

-“We already have medications that are effective at treating OUD,” said Roger D. Weiss, MD, chief of the Center of Excellence in Alcohol, Drugs, and Addiction and director of the Alcohol and Drug Abuse Clinical Research Program at McLean Hospital, who is also one of three lead investigators for the study.
+“We already have medications that are effective at treating OUD,” said Roger D. Weiss, MD, chief of the Center of Excellence in Alcohol, Drugs, and Addiction and director of the Alcohol, Drug, and Addiction Clinical Research Program at McLean Hospital, who is also one of three lead investigators for the study.
 “However, staying on them isn’t always easy, and weaning off them, for those who choose to do so, can be very difficult.
 In general, we advise patients to stay on medications, but many people want to discontinue them despite that advice.
 Learning how to advise those patients is very important.”

 The NIH HEAL Initiative is leveraging expertise from almost every NIH institute and center to approach the crisis from all angles and disciplines, and across the full spectrum of research from basic to implementation science in the areas of: